Gifts ‘N Things

 You’ll have the most success if you reach out to newcomers as soon as they arrive.
 That’s when they will be most in need of information and school connections.
 Frame all of your contact in terms of what you can offer them, not what they can do for your group.
 You’ll have plenty of time for that later, and if you lay the groundwork, you’ll have a much more receptive audience.

-Provide information about your parent group in the registration packet for new families.
+Provide information about your parent group in the welcome packet for new families.
 A single sheet with contact information, some key dates, and a short list of your accomplishments will do.
 Be sure to state clearly that your group is friendly and welcoming to everyone.
 And don’t include fundraising on your list of accomplishments; say “purchased six computers for the computer lab” rather than “raised $12,000.”

 Establish a welcome committee.
 A simple phone call to newcomers offering information about the school and community can make a big impression.
 Don’t try to sell the person on getting involved; simply let her know that you’re calling from the PTO and give her contact information in case she has any questions.
 Give this task to someone who is naturally friendly and outgoing.